-^{}Supervision costs are estimated for the entire investment.
+\Supervision costs are estimated for the entire investment.
 The contingency budget is estimated only for the components to be funded by the BEIF grant.

 When determining BEIF assistance for projects, BEIF program guidelines require a loan component, when feasible, to finance part of the project.
-The loan component amount is subject to the sponsor's ability to support the project through user fees, other specific project revenue, and/or funds available from state or local sources.
+The loan component amount is subject to the sponsor's ability to support the project through user fees, other specific project revenue and/or funds available from state or local sources.
 In addition, the analysis considers the overall capital investment plan for the utility and the demand it will place on the financial capacity of the project sponsor.
+In this case, a request to waive the loan requirement for this Project was submitted by NADBank to EPA with the intent to maintain CESPM's current debt capacity.
+By maintaining its debt capacity, CESPM will be able to finance future investments with debt through the State of Baja California's sustainability bond issuance.

-In this case, the Government of the State of Baja California is currently preparing for the issuance of a green bond that will support the development of water infrastructure by the state water utilities.
-CESPM, like other water utilities in Baja California, is working with the state government to produce an interagency agreement that stipulates that the water utility will partially cover the debt commitment acquired by the State in the issuance of the bond for water infrastructure needs in Mexicali.
-Based on the financial analysis performed by NADBank and the Sponsor's need to maintain its debt capacity to fund future investments, a request to waive the loan requirement for this Project has been submitted to EPA.
+The Baja California sustainability is intended to support the development of water and wastewater infrastructure by the state water utilities.
+CESPM, like other water utilities in Baja California, is working with the state government to produce an interagency agreement that stipulates that the water utility will partially cover the debt commitment acquired by the State in the issuance of the bond for water and wastewater infrastructure needs in Mexicali.